Mercenary Company

 Campaign

-The following changes to the standard Gang War rules are in effect when using Mercenary Company
+The following changes to the standard Gang War rules are in effect when playing a Mercenary Company

-in campaign mode.
+in a Gang War.
 Sections not mentioned follow the standard rules.

 Turf Size and Special Territories